 Sir Nigel Carrington (Chair)

 Charles Asprey is a collector, freelance curator and publisher.
 Charles is a Trustee of the Michael Clark Company, Studio Voltaire and has been member of the Henry Moore Grants Committee since 2011.
-He has recently co-designed and financed a purpose-built 12-sided building on the Vauxhall Pleasure Gardens in London, housing the legendary Cabinet Gallery.
+He has co-designed and financed a purpose-built 12-sided building on the Vauxhall Pleasure Gardens in London, which houses the Cabinet Gallery.
 Charles is chair of the HMF Grants Sub-Committee.

 Peter is Head of the IP & Commercial Team at Farrer & Co.
 Peter has over 20 years of experience of advising on publishing matters, information law, IT and brand licensing and brand protection.
 Among his clients are leading national cultural institutions, media corporations, publishers, celebrities, universities and research institutes.
 He has been Deputy Chair of the Advisory Panel on Public Sector Information, which advised Ministers on opening up opportunities for greater re-use of Government information.
 He also represents the firm in its membership of the Professional Publishers’ Association, is a member of the Society for Computers & Law, and is a co-founder and former chair of the Museums Copyright Group.
 Peter was made a Member of the Royal Victorian Order in the Queen’s birthday Honours List in June 2015.